 Intangibles:

 Customer relationships \$ 0.3

 Non-compete agreements 1.5

+Deferred tax asset, net of valuation allowance 0.4

-Goodwill 7.4
+Goodwill 6.9

 Tangible Assets and Liabilities Acquired:

 Accounts receivable 2.2

 Property and equipment 0.1

-Accounts payable and accrued expenses (1.1)
+Accounts payable and accrued expenses (1.0)

-Net assets acquired \$ 10.4
+Net assets acquired \$10.4

 The Company believes that the intangible assets acquired have useful lives of five years.
 The Company has accrued exit costs of approximately \$0.2 million, which relate to lease obligations for excess office space that the Company has vacated or intends to vacate under the approved facilities exit plan.
 The estimated costs of vacating these leased facilities, including estimated costs to sub-lease, and sub-lease income were based on market information and trend analysis as estimated by the Company.
 It is reasonably possible that actual results could differ from these estimates in the near term.
-The Company has accrued severance of \$0.2 million, which relate to severance and related payroll taxes for certain employees of Meritage Technologies, Inc. impacted by the approved plan of termination.
+The Company has accrued severance of \$0.2 million, which relate to severance and related payroll taxes for certain employees of Meritage impacted by the approved plan of termination.
 The Company acquired deferred tax assets of approximately \$1.9 million.
-These assets primarily relate to net losses incurred by Meritage Technologies, Inc. prior to the acquisition.
-The Company has placed a full valuation allowance on these assets given the level of cumulative historical losses for both Meritage Technologies, Inc. and the Company.
+These assets primarily relate to net losses incurred by Meritage prior to the acquisition.
+The Company has placed a full valuation allowance on these assets given the level of cumulative historical losses for both Meritage and the Company.